malikusman3603/Portfolio/Readme.txt

 2. main.html – Detailed page (education, experience, and journey).

 ## Features
+This is my first change using a new branch!
 - Fully responsive layout (mobile, tablet, desktop)
 - Smooth scrolling animation
 - Animated skill bars